What are FET colleges?

-FET colleges, also known as Further Education and Training Colleges, are private and public learning institutions that are accredited by sector specific education and training authorities that monitor the quality of the education provided by each FET college.
+FET College stands for Further Education and Training College.
+FET colleges can either be private or public colleges.
+A quality FET learning institutions will be accredited by sector specific education and training authorities.
+These authorities are responsible for monitoring the quality of the education provided by each individual FET College.

-Accreditation for FET colleges means that these colleges provide learning of a specific standard that falls within the policy guidelines of Umalusi and the Department of Higher Education and Training.
-Accreditation is very important for any FET college, as it ensures that the qualifications offered by these institutes of learning comply with national guidelines, ensuring that they are useful in the workplace.
+Accreditation for FET Colleges means that these colleges provide learning of a specific standard that falls within the policy guidelines of Umalusi and the Department of Education.
+Accreditation is very important for any FET College as it ensures that the programmes offered by these learning institutes comply within the national guidelines, ensuring that they are recognised in the workplace.

-Umalusi accredits only private FET colleges and its Evaluation and Accreditation Unit is responsible for the accreditation of private FET colleges.
-It also oversees the accreditation of examination bodies that examine qualifications offered by FET colleges both public and private.
-Public providers such as public schools, public adult learning centres and public FET colleges do not need to apply for accreditation.
-It is, however, important to note that all private FET colleges must be registered with the Department of Higher Education and Training.
+Umalusi accredits only private fet colleges and its evaluation and accreditation unit is responsible for the accreditation of the private college.
+It also oversees the accreditation of examination bodies that examine programmes offered by FET Colleges – both private and public.
+Public providers such as public schools, public adult learning centres and public fet colleges do not need to apply for accreditation.
+It is however important to note that all private fet colleges must be registered with the department of higher education.

-Accreditation is provided for national qualifications, which are formal qualifications registered on the National Qualifications Framework (NQF), which is the centralised register of all the nationally recognised qualifications in South Africa.
+Accreditation is provided for national certifications which are formal qualifications, registered on the National Qualifications Framework (NQF).
 National qualifications are quality assured by the relevant sector education and training authority (SETA) or Umalusi.
-These qualifications carry national credits and are certified by the SETA, Council for Higher Education, or Umalusi, not by a provider (which will be the college you study at).
+These qualifications carry national credits and are certified by the SETA, Council for Higher Education or Umalusi, not by a provider.

 Are all FET Colleges accredited?

-No. Whilst it is mandatory for private FET colleges to obtain accreditation from Umalusi, a SETA, or the Council for Higher Education, public FET colleges do not need accreditation, as they are part of the state’s network of learning institutions.
-If you attend a public FET college, your qualification will be accredited.
-If you attend a private FET college, it is important to ensure that your qualification is indeed accredited.
+No. whilst it is mandatory for private FET colleges to obtain accreditation from Umalusi, a SETA, or the council for higher education, public FET colleges do not need accreditation as they fall under the state’s network of learning institutions.
+If you study at a public FET college, your certification will be accredited.
+If you study at a private FET college it is important to ensure that your certification is indeed accredited.

-If you intend to enrol for a nationally recognised qualification, request written proof from the college that the qualification is registered on the NQF.
-The NQF ID number should be in evidence or check whether it is registered by going to the website for the South African Qualifications Authority.
-You can confirm this on the SAQA website.
+If you intend to enrol for a nationally recognised qualification, request written proof from the college that the programme is registered on the National Qualifications Framework database.
+The NQF identification number should be in evidence and listed on the South African Qualifications Authority (SAQA) website.